-The company receives revenue from these venues via agreement to place it's gaming machines on
+The company receives revenue from these venues via agreement to place it's gaming machines on site in exchange for a venue payment fee and provides grants to community organisations.

 The Licensing Trust's recommendations are considered by the Foundation's net proceeds committee prior to a final decision on funding being made.
 Distribution of funds is at the sole discretion of the directors.